magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 Someone told me whose it was, and I thought, ‘Hmm.
 Strange ….’
-So I had a talk with him, explaining many things, such as the duties in regard to our dwellings, the .
+So I had a talk with him, explaining many things, such as the duties in regard to our dwellings, the *senāsana-vaṭṭa*.
 ‘We must have a dwelling place, and we must look after it.
 “Letting go” isn’t like this, it doesn’t mean shirking our responsibilities.
 That’s the action of a fool.
 The rain comes in on one side so you move over to the other side.
 Then the sunshine comes out and you move back to that side.
 Why is that?
 Why don’t you bother to let go there?’
-I gave him a long discourse on this; then when I’d finished, he said,
+I gave him a long discourse on this;
+then when I’d finished, he said,

-‘Oh, sometimes you teach me to cling and sometimes you teach me to let go.
+‘Oh, Luang Por, sometimes you teach me to cling and sometimes you teach me to let go.
 I don’t know what you want me to do.
 Even when my roof collapses and I let go to this extent, still you say it’s not right.
 And yet you teach me to let go!
 I don’t know what more you can expect of me.’

 You see?
 People are like this.
 They can be as stupid as this.